samtheman24/domino-s-pizza/README.md

  #### feedback from a peer:
  The Website looked good and had some interesting facts.
-It also had some good pictures and videos but the homepage was a little bland.
+It had some good pictures on the images page and the home page and also had some good videos.